 There are several variations and techniques for spin fishing, with each method targeting a specific species or variety of fish.
-From a boat, spin fishing is done while drifting or at anchor.
-In these scenarios, spin fishing is an excellent way to catch a fish’s attention from a distance.
-The spinning motion paired with the reflective metal mimics small baitfish that dart around near the surface, often attracting predators such as kingfish, wrasse, and barracuda.
+From a boat, it’s best to spin fish while drifting or at anchor.
+The spinning motion paired with the reflective metal mimics small baitfish that dart around near the surface, attracting predators such as kingfish, wrasse, and barracuda.

-Jigging is another spin fishing method used to target fish near the seafloor.
-Simply put, cast your line and jig to the desired location, and let it fall to the bottom.
+Jigging is another spin fishing method targeting fish near the seafloor.
+Simply cast your line and jig to the desired location, and let it fall to the bottom.
 Once it reaches the seafloor, pull your rod in a backward and upward motion to “bounce” the jig along the sand while reeling in.
 This motion mimics an injured baitfish, making it seem like an easy meal for predators.
 Techniques for jigging include up-and-down, side-to-side, or as a combination of the two.

 Line Fishing – Handlining

-Handline fishing, or handlining, is one of the simplest and most affordable techniques used to catch fish from a boat.
+Handline fishing, or handlining, is one of the simplest and most affordable techniques to fish from a boat.
 Although handlining is somewhat of a primitive way to fish, it still requires a fair amount of skill and knowledge to be as successful as you would with a line and reel.
-With handlining, you don’t have the option to cast your lures and bait over large areas, so success is achieved in other ways.
+With handlining, you don’t have the option to cast your lures and bait over large areas, so identifying a good target area is key to success.
 These are the basics you’ll need to get set up:

 Spool or Reel